Tha Dogg Pound: External matters (2002-2004)

-Reunion and Cali Iz Active (2005–2006)
+Reunion (2005–2023)

-The feud continued until early 2005 when Kurupt and Daz made a truce.
+The feud continued until April 2005 when Kurupt and Daz made a truce.
 The struggling Death Row Records failed to promote Kurupt's album Against Tha Grain and the duo began to feel remorse for one another.
-Kurupt left Death Row apparently along with their former Tha Dogg Pound alias and reunited with Daz.
+Kurupt left Death Row and reunited with Daz.
 The duo started rapping together again and even made a new album together entitled Dillinger & Young Gotti II: Tha Saga Continuez.
 After The Western Conference in 2005 the two of them agreed to revitalize the DPGC by working together once again on an album with Snoop Dogg, Soopafly, Nate Dogg, Warren G, RBX, Lady of Rage and Lil' ½ Dead with Snoop taking over the producing and distributing tasks for it.

 Tha Dogg Pound then released a joint venture reunion comeback project the next year in 2006 called Cali Iz Active under the aegis of Snoop Dogg's Doggystyle Records with the main single "Cali Iz Active" featuring Snoop Dogg and a wide range of new producers throughout the album.

-New releases and future projects (2007–present)

 Tha Dogg Pound released the album Dogg Chit independently on March 27, 2007, touting it as a sequel to their debut.
 In August 2007 it was announced that the duo was in the process of signing to Cash Money Records; their next album was announced as Westcoast Aftershocc.
 The pair released the singles "Ch-Ching" and "Mystic River" from the album, but when the deal stalled, they postponed the project in favor of a separate album, 100 Wayz.
 Tha Dogg Pound began putting out singles for the latter album as early as 2008, releasing "Cheat" featuring Pharrell and following up with "They Don't Want It" featuring Soopafly, and "Get My Drink on & My Smoke On."
 Although 100 Wayz was expected for release that year, it was postponed due to a dispute with Koch Records head Alan Grunblatt; instead, they released the album That Was Then, This is Now, which included the singles originally intended for 100 Wayz, in late 2009.

 After putting out the compilation album Keep on Ridin in May 2010, 100 Wayz finally saw release in July of that year.
 Since then, the duo announced several projects, including Dillinger & Young Gotti III: Get Paid, a collaboration album with Pete Rock, and a re-announcement of the album Westcoast Aftershocc for 2011, as well as several solo projects from Kurupt working with various producers, from DJ Premier and Pete Rock to Fredwreck.
 However, their only releases of late have been Kurupt's solo album Street Lights and two projects from Daz Dillinger.